-The 2018 CSAR PhD Student Awards are now open for applications
+The 2018 CSAR PhD Student Awards are now closed for applications

 The award is open to students, in any discipline at the University of Cambridge, currently studying for their Ph.D. at the deadline for application.
 Selection of applicants will be at the discretion of the CSAR Student Award Committee.

-The applicant is initially required to submit a description of their research and its real world application, of no more than 100 words, online, by 23:59, 10, December 2017.
+The applicant was initially required to submit a description of their research and its real world application, of no more than 100 words, online, by 10 December 2017.

 Applicants will receive an automated e-mail response upon submission of their application.
 Where research is being undertaken as part of a team, the applicant is required to include an estimate of their personal contribution to the project and include the contact information of a team leader, who can verify their involvement.

-Shortlisted candidates will be notified in mid January and invited to give a ten minute presentation on their research to the award committee, in late February 2018.
-The exact date will be confirmed nearer the time.
+Shortlisted candidates were notified in mid January and invited to give a ten minute presentation on their research to the award committee, in late February 2018.

-Successful candidates will receive their award at a ceremony before a regular CSAR meeting in the Spring of 2018.
+Successful candidates will receive their award at a ceremony on 3 April 2018.

 In return, Award winners will be asked to present their work in a 10 minute slot (including questions) at a regular CSAR lecturer evening.
 Subsequently this presentation will be posted on the CSAR website.